 A clogged drain or toilet is among the most common plumbing issues.
 Ignored, this common and rather simple issue can become a big problem, causing slow drainage, water or sewage backups, and even damaged plumbing pipes.
 Fortunately, there are many solutions.
 Your friends here at Rooter Hero Plumbing of Phoenix offer professional drain cleaning, but this article will primarily focus on the plumbing auger and how to use it.
 We will also quickly review some of the other solutions and our thoughts on them.
-If you would like to schedule a professional drain cleaning or arrange an emergency dispatch, then feel free to call Rooter Hero Plumbing of Phoenix at any time.
+If you would like to schedule a professional drain cleaning in Phoenix or arrange an emergency dispatch, then feel free to call Rooter Hero Plumbing of Phoenix at any time.

 The Risk of Clogged Drains